marlonmisra/vehicle-tracking/README.md

 The second technique I tried was a simple fully connected neural network.
 I still used the derived features because non-convolutional networks are not good at doing feature extraction on images on their own.

 I experimented with different network architectures, layer types, and parameters.
 Ultimately, I found dense layers to work best, coupled with Dropout regularization layers to teach the model redundancy.
-To introduce nonlinearity into the network I used standard relu function except for the last layer where I used a softmax activation function so that I can use categorical crossentropy as the loss function.
+To introduce nonlinearity into the network I used ReLU activation functions except for the last layer where I used a softmax activation function so that I could use categorical crossentropy as the loss function.

 With the setup below I was able to achieve a testing accuracy of 99.45%.